JimZhang-lab/JimZhang-lab/README.md

 I'm learning in GZU for a cs master degree, researching about information extraction.
 <br>
 Sometimes, I will do some small projects and I hope these project can help some people.(ps.
-Even I'm a little brother~)
+Even I'm a baby coder~)